 Initially, I’d planned to “experiment” with different ways and then write this at the end of the year.
-But I figured some people might want to try with me, so instead, I’ll update and re-blog the post every four weeks.
+But I figured some people might want to try with me, so instead, I’ve updated and re-blogged the post every four weeks.

 The first thing I did was serve the homeless (January).
 I chose to volunteer at the Clara White Mission here in Jacksonville.
 The shelter is named after a black American who was enslaved on Amelia Island.
 Her daughter, Eartha became an entertainer and philanthropist, who cared about the poor and disenfranchised.
 Consequently, she founded the mission and named it after her mom.

 Once a week for a couple of hours, I awoke from my usual slumber to literally bring plates of freshly cooked meals to patrons.
-Some were homeless; others had just been released from prison.
 Interacting with people of varied walks of life humbled me.
 Providing my time, instead of simply handing someone a dollar yielded a different type of energy.

 Volunteering here is pretty simple.
 If you’re in the area, here’s the information.
 If not, then I’d encourage you to find a shelter/mission in your city.

 People say that Christmas isn’t about giving and receiving gifts, but I can’t tell.
 It seems to be the part that everyone enjoys.
 And if you suggest removing it, then entire social media arguments ensue.
 I once read someone justify Christmas gifts with the story of the Three Wise Men.